-Stirk SK, Aiello M, Box M. LJMU Case Study on how the creation of the new Leadership and Development Foundation Associate role demonstrates a pioneering approach to leadership development and change capability in Higher Education. brown G, Huxley L. Leadership Foundation for Higher Education, Advance HE, Publisher Url Public Url
+Stirk SK, Aiello M, Box M. 2019.
+The Leadership and Development Foundation Associate Role at LJMU: a case study brown G, Huxley L. Leadership Foundation for Higher Education, Advance HE, Publisher Url Public Url

 Equity as Monstrous Offspring?
 Trusts, Estoppel, and other Horrors, CRITICAL LEGAL CONFERENCE 2021 ; FRANKENLAW, DUNDEE UNIVERSITY, Oral presentation.
 2021